tstehr/HamsterList/API.md

 To use the sync endpoint the client should persistently store the response of the last sync and send it together with the current local state.
 The client state and the server state will then be merged to produce a new state, which is sent as response.
 Use the GET endpoint to obtain an initial sync state.

+Note that in `currentState`, you may also send an item's [string representation](#string-representation) instead of the item.

 ## Change Notifications

 Clients can connect to the server to receive notifications when a [ShoppingList] is updated.
 For this the server provides a WebSocket at `/:listid/socket`.

-Whenever the list is touched[^touch] on the server, its current token is pushed to the client.
+Whenever the list is touched on the server, its current token is pushed to the client.
 The client can compare it to the token of its previous sync to determine whether a sync is necessary.

 Note: A touch indicates a server operation on the [ShoppingList], e.g. a PUT on an [Item] or a POST to `/:listid/sync`.
 The operation may have not changed the [ShoppingList] at all.
 However, every change is guaranteed to be a touch.